 The origin of the phrase it’s raining cats and dogs is at least 350 years old.
 Since the 17th century, this term has been used in some form or another to describe rainy weather.
 But why is that?
 Well, there are a few theories floating around that talk about how this saying originated, but ultimately, its origin remains unclear.

 This expression shows up in print as early as 1653.
 For example, a modified form of it is seen in a comedy called The City Wit, written in 1653 by Richard Brome:

 “It shall raine… Dogs and Polecats.”

 The modern wording of the phrase comes as early as the year 1738.
-It is used in A Complete Collection of Genteel and Ingenious Conversation, by Jonathan Swift:
+It is found in A Complete Collection of Genteel and Ingenious Conversation, by Jonathan Swift:

 “I know Sir John will go, though he was sure it would rain cats and dogs.”

 Here is an example of this idiom in a sentence:

 - I was planning to go for a walk today, but it’s raining cats and dogs outside so I’ll have to wait until the weather calms down.

 - The sky is filled with dark clouds, so it’ll probably be pouring buckets soon.

 - Mike had to run out into the pouring rain so that he could roll up the windows to his car.